 What is Color Theory?

-The study of color theory is the study of pretty much every aspect of color, and especially how color and colors relate to the work of artists, illustrators, animators, designers, crafters and the like.
+The study of color theory is the study of almost every aspect of color, especially how color and colors relate to the work of artists, illustrators, animators, designers, crafters, and other creatives.

 This can include:

 - How to best use colors and color wheel